DV

 What is the difference between AMZN and AMZY?

-AMZN (Amazon.com, Inc.) tracks — with an income strategy, while AMZY (YieldMax AMZN Option Income Strategy ETF) tracks Amazon (AMZN) with a covered call approach.
+AMZN (Amazon.com, Inc.) is a stock, while AMZY (YieldMax AMZN Option Income Strategy ETF) tracks Amazon (AMZN) with a covered call approach.
 They are issued by — and YieldMax respectively.

 Can I hold both AMZN and AMZY?